 Peach cobbler is deep southern dessert from America brought there by early British settlers.
 There are many version and all are different but delicious.

 Why it is called peach cobbler?

 Cobbler, we know is a shoe maker.
-Here Cobbler comes from the word ‘Cobble’ which means to put something together clumsily.
+Here, Cobbler comes from the word ‘Cobble’ which means to put something together clumsily.
 Since, biscuit topping is dotted clumsily, may be that’s why.
 And when you’ll follow this recipe, you just need to cobble these ingredients nicely and you’ve got a perfect dessert.

 What does it taste like?

 This peach cobbler is very moist, sweet, has somewhat cake like texture but chewy, delicious sides.
 The sweetness of peach filling peaks through cake like crust.
-The walnut in the topping give you a chew here and there and cinnamon, is my personal favourite spice.
-You can skip cinnamon if you don’t peach and cinnamon combo.
+The walnut in the topping give you a chew here and there and cinnamon, is my personal favorite spice.
+You can skip cinnamon if you don’t like peach and cinnamon combo.
 Since, some cobbler have crispy biscuit topping, this one is not like biscuit.

 This dessert is a crowd pleasure, something, I would compare with Gajar ka Halwa.
 You must be raising one eye at my comparison with Gajar ka Halwa.
 Since, it is quite heavy with butter and flour and sweet like Halwa.
 It taste best when warm like Halwa.
 And, it taste great with vanilla ice cream like Gajar Halwa.

 Since, it is main ingredient, use best peaches.
 Reduce sugar if peaches are naturally very sweet and ripened.
 If using, over-ripened peaches, you may skip cooking peaches on pan and just mix the sugar and peaches.
 Set aside for 15 minute and you are set.
 I used thick peach wedges, but I suggest chunk would be best.
 If you don’t like big chunk then you can make thin wedges.